firefly-iii/docs/docs/api/budgets.rst

 To set the amount of a budget, in a specific period, use :ref:`the budget limit end point<api_budget_limits>`.

+The list of transaction can be very long.
+It is paginated according to the users preferences (usually 50).
+Use ``page`` for pagination.
+This list can also be limited by using the `start` and `end` date parameter.

 Create a budget
 ---------------